BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Logging
 -------
 At present logging is based on log IDs and parameters.
 Some logs should be considered events, e.g. temp sensor connection changes.
+(Maybe all logs are events - logs and events being the same thing - an event ID with parameters.)

 Keep existing logging scheme but write out parameters in binary.
 Debug logs can be written out as annotations.
-These have the benefit of being completely ignored, rather than as before, breaking the protocol if they weren't inserted in the correct place, which can be difficult to code if the log is generated while producing serial output.
+These have the benefit of being completely ignored, rather than as before, breaking the protocol if they weren't inserted in the correct place, which can be difficult to code when the log is generated while producing serial output.

 Removing the need for string arguments avoids conversion.
 E.g. temp sensor disconnect used to have to convert the address,